vicmoh/man-pages/github.md

 Show git log based on the author
 - `git log -p --author=someUser`

+# Merging

+To abort the merge
+- `git merge --abort`

 # Push and reset

 Make sure everything is pushed up to your remote repository (GitHub):